 In a nutshell: Despite being considerably smaller than other marine parks in the state, Cape Byron’s wealth of underwater life makes it alluring.
 Julian Rocks Marine Reserve, just minutes from Byron Bay, is the prime diving and snorkelling spot, attracting plenty of fascinating creatures.
 These include leopard and grey nurse sharks, manta rays, three species of turtle, and much more.

-BIG4 parks nearby: Ingenia Holidays Byron Bay, BIG4 Ballina Headlands Holiday Park
+BIG4 parks nearby: Ingenia Holidays Byron Bay or BIG4 Ballina Headlands Holiday Park.

 Where is it?
 Ningaloo Marine Park (within the wider Ningaloo Coast World Heritage Area) extends 300km from Red Bluff, near Carnarvon up to Bundegi Reef, near Exmouth.